Grades 5-8

 - To continue and develop passion and interest in STEAM and other interdisciplinary areas through passion projects, independent reading, and interaction with professionals.

-Each year has a thematic driving question that allows us to teach all scientific disciplines in a given year and connects to crosses other disciplines, such as arts, social studies, Spanish and math.
-Often, professionals are brought into the classroom (live or virtually), either as guests or as mentors on research projects, and case studies.
-In these years the students are exposed weekly to a spiraling computer science and programming curriculum.
+Each year has a thematic driving question that allows us to teach all scientific disciplines in a given year and connects to other disciplines, such as arts, social studies, Spanish, and math.
+Often, professionals are brought into the classroom (live or virtually), either as guests or as mentors on research projects and case studies.
+In these years, the students are exposed weekly to a spiraling computer science and programming curriculum.

 Spanish